Marius-Moldo/OPERA/README.md

 ## Running the benchmark

-CoughPhase-CLR is evaluated against baselines on five downstream tasks using a **linear-probing** protocol (frozen encoder, linear head, AUROC over 5 seeds; UAR with 4-fold patient-level CV for COPD-DE).
+CoughPhase-CLR is evaluated against baselines on five downstream tasks.
 The benchmark scripts share `scripts/lib/benchmark_common.sh`, which runs a feature-extraction phase followed by `src/benchmark/linear_eval.py`.